nsavla612/Resources-System-Design/README.md

 * ElasticSearch Search Servers
 * Kafka MEssage Queue
 * Real Time Updates
+* CDN
+* DNS and Geo-DNS
+* Infrastruvutre as a code
+* Cloudwatch Monitoring and Logging
+* Zookeeper coordingation
+*

 # CASE STUDIES

 # QUESTIONS THAT CAN BE ASKED IN AN INTERVIEW

+* What is backend vs frontend ?
+* What is stateful vs stateles ?
+* Baremetal vs cloud ?
+*